semantic-dependency-parsing/toolkit/README.md

 	UF: unlabeled F1
 	UM: unlabeled exact match

-	SFP: precision with respect to semantic frames
+	PP: precision with respect to complete predications
-	SFR: recall with respect to semantic frames
+	PR: recall with respect to complete predications
-	SFF: F1 with respect to semantic frames
+	PF: F1 with respect to complete predications

-	CPP: precision with respect to complete predications
+	FP: precision with respect to semantic frames
-	CPR: recall with respect to complete predications
+	FR: recall with respect to semantic frames
-	CPF: F1 with respect to complete predications
+	FF: F1 with respect to semantic frames